Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 -

-Use good lighting conditions; avoid shadows and moving objects that could cause inconsistencies in the reconstruction.
+Use good lighting conditions; avoid shadows and moving objects that can cause inconsistencies in the reconstruction.

 -

-If possible, include LiDAR depth maps, as they significantly improve GS results.
+If possible, include LiDAR depth maps, as they significantly improve the Gaussian Splatting results.

 Save and Review